 Awards and certificates

 Who couldn’t use a little external validation to stay motivated?
-Our Awards overlays were created with this use in mind.
-Grab yourself some fun overlays to drop behind the title; Flourishes and Banners (in the Overlays tab) would be perf!
+Our Awards graphics were created with this use in mind.
+Grab yourself some fun graphics to drop behind the title; Flourishes and Banners (in the Graphics tab) would be perf!

 Classroom chartlets and mini-posters